lmammino/rust-lambda-workshop/README.md

 # Rust Lambda Workshop

+Material to host a workshop on how to build and deploy Rust Lambda functions with AWS SAM and Cargo Lambda.

 ## Intro

 - What is Serverless
 - What is Lambda
 - What is Rust
 - Why Lambda + Rust

 ## Prerequisites